Hotmart-Org/code-of-conduct/README.md

 * Termination for cause

 In taking disciplinary actions, the nature and gravity of the violation will be taken into consideration, and also the consequences from the acts, to other individuals and to the Company as a whole.

-## Want to contribute?

-This is a live, open source text and we'll very happy with your contributing!

-You can contribute with our code of conduct by cloning this repository, modifying what you think is important and send a Pull Request.

-We'll analyse your modifications and, if it fits with our culture and what we think, we'll merge and put the credits to you.

-## List of Contents

-* Code of Conduct [in english](CODEOFCONUDCT_EN.md) and [in portuguese](CODEOFCONUDCT_PTBR.md)
-* Addendum - Prevention and Treatment of Harassment and Work Discrimination [in english](CODEOFCONDUCT_ADDENDUM_1_EN.md) and [in portuguese](CODEOFCONDUCT_ADDENDUM_1_EN.md)

 # License